 Footwear Suitable footwear must be worn, horse riding boots are recommended, all footwear must have a smooth sole and a defined heel.
 Shoes with buckles, that are open toed, sandals, platform or ribbed soles, trainers or runners or high heels will not be permitted.
 Body Protectors Body protectors are strongly advised for horse riding and especially for jumping.
 We have a small number of body protectors but we cannot guarantee size or availability so we recommend regular riders purchase their own.

 Lower Body Riding trousers, leggings, tracksuit bottoms or trousers that offer freedom of movement are recommended.
 Jeans are not advised as the seams can rub against the saddle and cause you discomfort and injury.
 No shorts or skirts are allowed.

 Jewellery You should not wear Jewellery of any kind, anything you wear you do so at your own risk.
 It’s the parents or carers responsibility to check their child or charge isn’t wearing Jewellery.
+Rings may become caught in the horse’s mane and cause cuts to the fingers, while earrings can become tangled in hairnets and may rip the ear lobe.
 Hands We strongly recommend that riding gloves are worn whenever riding and these are for sale in our garden shop.
 For everyone’s safety we do have the right to refuse a rider if suitable items are not worn at the time of the ride.